Fixing MS Access Object Dependencies Not Working or Missing Issue!

 Step 5: View a Dependent Object

-To view-dependent object, tap to a listed object present in the object Dependencies pane for viewing that object.
+To a-dependent object, tap on a listed object present in the object Dependencies pane to view that object.

 View a Dependent Object5